r1nazz-Azur3/Hydration-Project/README.md

 from PyQt5.QtCore import Qt
 ```

-**Significance:** PyQt5 is split into modules. `QtWidgets` has all the visual building blocks (windows, buttons, text boxes, labels), and `QtCore` has core, non-visual functionality — here it's used for `Qt.AlignCenter`, which controls text alignment.
+**Significance:** PyQt5 is split into modules. `QtWidgets` has all the visual building blocks (windows, buttons, text boxes, labels), and `QtCore` has core, non-visual functionality, here it's used for `Qt.AlignCenter`, which controls text alignment.

 ---